Lt. Gov. Karyn Polito announces $5 million capital grant for PracticePoint at WPI

 “Technology is changing medicine and PracticePoint is designed to help ensure our Commonwealth stays on the cutting edge of this important field to advance economic prosperity, but, more important, to advance health in our communities,” Leshin said.
 “When we bring together creative engineers, scientists, clinicians, companies, and entrepreneurs to work together in a novel setting like PracticePoint, I believe the results will be extraordinary.”

 The launch announced several grants and industry partnerships that will support all facets of this collaborative healthcare initiative that will be located at Gateway Park.
 Lt.
 Gov. Karyn Polito announced a $5 million capital grant from the Massachusetts Technology Collaborative (MassTech) to help build the new facility.
-These public funds have been matched by a GE Life Sciences $2.5 million capital and imaging equipment grant, and by WPI’s $9.5 million commitment for facility, faculty, and staff support, and operational support.
+These public funds have been matched by a GE Life Sciences, now Cytiva, $2.5 million capital and imaging equipment grant, and by WPI’s $9.5 million commitment for facility, faculty, and staff support, and operational support.
 Long-time WPI partners UMass Medical School and MITRE both pledged faculty or staff time and research support.

 PracticePoint at WPI brings the resources needed to develop a smart medical device from prototype to product into one facility.
 Allowing teams to work so closely and on readily available equipment effectively eliminates the typical long wait times between the research, development, and testing steps necessary to create smart medical devices and systems.
 PracticePoint at WPI, a membership-based alliance, allows collaboration with academia, industry, and healthcare providers to develop cyber-physical systems and smart medical devices without the typical barriers to accessing the time, space, equipment, and expertise.